LandonPatmore/yahoo-fantasy-bot/README.md

 ![](https://imgur.com/8k1tZPs.png)

 2. Fill out all the variables (You can have any combination of messaging services (0..n).)
 3. Click "Deploy App".
-This will automatically configure the dynos and run all required scripts to create the bot.
+This will automatically configure the dynos and run all required scripts to create the bot. (this will take a bit)
 4. Click "Overview"
 5. Click "Configure Dynos" and turn on the "web" and "bot" dyno
 6. Click "Open App" at the top right
-7. Follow the setup and then close the window once it says "You are authorized".
+7. Follow the setup
+8. Once you are authorized you can add all types of alerts for your league!
-8. Once you are authorized, Click "Configure Dynos" and turn OFF the "web" dyno (failing to do this will put your bot to sleep because of heroku policy, thus your bot will not function.)
+9. IMPORTANT: Once done adding alerts, Click "Configure Dynos" and turn OFF the "web" dyno (failing to do this will put your bot to sleep because of heroku policy, thus your bot will not function.)

 ### You are all set!
 Enjoy the bot!